nckz/jupyter-pdf-report/README.md

 Tools to make a nice looking, no-code, report from Jupyter.

 # HowTo
-Add the following to the last cell in your Jupyter document.
+Add the following to the last cell in your Jupyter notebook.

 ```python
 from jupyter_pdf_report.report import Report